MarcLinderGit/Life_Expectancy_GDP/README.md

 # Life_Expectancy_GDP
-I'll delve into the intriguing GDP-life expectancy relationship across six countries using WHO and World Bank data.
-Through analysis and visualization, we'll uncover insights about this connection.
+I'll explore the captivating link between GDP and life expectancy across six countries.
+Using data from the World Health Organization and World Bank, I'll analyze, visualize, and discover insights that reveal the fascinating connections between these factors.
+Join me on this data analysis journey, where I employ Python libraries like Pandas, Matplotlib, and Seaborn to skillfully preprocess, analyze, and present the data.